nefelibata28/NTU-Academic-Projects/Year 1/README.md

-# Year 1 Academic Projects – NTU
+# Year 1 Academic Projects

 This repository contains projects, assignments, and practice exercises completed during **Year 1** of my studies at Nanyang Technological University (NTU).
 It includes projects from two modules: